Psalms For Life

 as I call on you all day long, YHWH

-stretching my hands out to you.
+stretching out my hands to you.

 10 Do you perform miracles for the dead?